Fulbright English Teaching

 How many ETAs are in Slovakia during one school year?

-SThere are usually eight to ten ETAs placed around the country, based on the principle that there is one ETA in each regional district (VÚC).
+There are usually fourteen to sixteen ETAs placed around the country, based on the principle that there are no more than two ETAs in each regional district (VÚC).

 We have applied for an ETA several times in the past without any success.
 How many times can we re-apply?